Steffans Legal Provides Counseling To Employers In Pittsfield, North Adams, Springfield, Worcester, Lowell, Fall River, New Bedford, And Cape Cod

 It’s an unfortunate reality that all employers, some more frequently than others, must terminate staff.
 The way to do this effectively and without unnecessary risk is to document the reasons for the discipline.
 If they are performance-based, each instance of that poor performance should be documented in real time and put in the personnel file.
 It's best to have a witness present when disciplining.

 TIP 8: CONDUCT MEANINGFUL AND REGULAR Performance Evaluations

 Employees frequently complain to us about not receiving regular and meaningful performance reviews.
 It matters to them and, as a result, it should matter to you.
 Regular and accurate performance evaluations are a healthy way to set expectations, correct bad performance, and reward good performance.
 Lastly, performance reviews take center stage when terminations are litigated and become the cornerstone of an employer’s defense.
 Now is the time to review your process of performance reviews to be sure it does all it can to avoid unnecessary risk.

 TIP 9: Get Insurance

-It’s called Employment Practices Liability Insurance.
+It’s called Employment Practices Liability Insurance (EPLI).
 It’s not that expensive and, believe us, it beats the alternative.
 Ask your insurance agent for more information, or contact us for potential options.